romanvm/django-modeltranslation-xliff/README.rst

 Django has good support for translating UI elements but lacks support for translating dynamic content stored in a database.
-There are a number of third-party packages exist for that purpose, including ``django-modeltranslation`` that uses registration approach for adding translations to Django model fields.
+There are a number of third-party packages for that purpose, including ``django-modeltranslation`` that uses registration approach for adding translations to Django model fields.
 It also provides admin classes that allow to enter translations for model fields directly in Django admin interface.
 However, with large volumes of content and many translation languages such direct content manipulation can be quite cumbersome.
-XLIFF Exchange for django-modeltranslation simplifies translation management by providing an admin action for bulk esporting translatable content to XLIFF 1.2 format and a form for uploading translated XLIFF files.
+XLIFF Exchange for django-modeltranslation simplifies translation management by providing an admin action for bulk exporting translatable content to XLIFF 1.2 format and a form for uploading translated XLIFF files.

 XLIFF 1.2 files are supported bu most (if not all) offline and online translation tools, including **SDL Trados**, **Deja Vu**, **memoQ**, **Transifex**, **SmartCAT** and many others.
-You can simply export your content to XLIFF files, give them to your in-house translators or external translation contractors to translate, and then import translated contend back to your Django project.
+You can simply export your content to XLIFF files, give them to your in-house or external translators to translate, and then import translated contend back to your Django project.
 Translatable fields in respective languages will be updated automatically.

 Compatibility
 -------------